Arihecht/Netflix-Copy/README.md

 * [Credits](#credits)

 ## Installation
 There is nothing to install for this project.
-Simply visit this link: [Netflix Copy]([https://pages.github.com/](https://arihecht.github.io/Netflix-Copy/).
+Simply visit this link: [GitHub Pages](https://pages.github.com/).